cocos/cocos-docs/versions/3.6/en/editor/publish/build-guide.md

 If the engine fails to compile, please check if the installation package is complete, if the modified built-in engine code is correct, and if you are using a custom engine, if the path is correct, etc.

+### After switching to a custom engine and rebuilding, Android Studio still uses the default engine files

+In Android Studio, open the `Build` menu and click the `Refresh Linked C++ Projects` button to use the code files from the new engine directory.

 ### Other errors

 If errors are encountered that cannot be resolved, please send feedback to the [Cocos Forum](https://discuss.cocos2d-x.org/c/creator/33) with the version of Creator, build options configuration, build log file from the build task, and a demo that reproduces the issue.